What National Insurance do I pay after retirement?

 As soon as you reach state pension age, you stop paying Class 1 NIC if you carry on working as an employee.
 You only have to pay them on any earnings that were due to be paid to you before you reached state pension age.

 If you stay in employment after state pension age, you can show your employer proof of your age (birth certificate or passport) so that they stop taking NIC from your wages.
-If you would rather not show those documents to your employer, you can apply to HM Revenue & Customs (HMRC) for an age exception certificate using the National Insurance enquiries helpline, so that you do not pay NIC.
-You can find details of the helpline on the GOV.UK website.
+If you would rather not show those documents to your employer, you can write to HM Revenue & Customs (HMRC) to ask them for a letter to show your employer instead.
+See GOV.UK for details of how to do this.

-Note – your employer still has to pay Class 1 employer NIC and this amount may appear on your payslip, though it is not a deduction from your pay.
+⚠️ Note: your employer still has to pay Class 1 employer NIC and although this amount may appear on your payslip, it should not be a deduction from your pay.

 What Class 2 NIC do I pay after state pension age?